 The Station has split cooling water systems with one system serving Unit 1 and Unit 2 and a separate system serving Unit 3.
 Projectile tube cleaning was completed on the Unit 1 and Unit 2 condensers during the spring FY 2011 outage.
 All the tubes in each unit were cleaned utilizing the scraper blade plug method.
 Samples were taken from the tube cleanings and retained for inspection.
 No leaks were detected in the expansion joint or condenser tubes.
 Each condenser box was cleaned.
 A significant Unit 3 cooling tower project was completed in CY 2014.
-This project included the change out of a number of columns in the tower, work on the hot deck, and balancing of water flow.
-The cooling water systems are reported to be sufficiently sized and in satisfactory condition, with no major issues reported at the time of this Report.
+This project included the change out of several columns in the tower, work on the hot deck, and balancing of water flow.
+The cooling water systems are reported to be sufficiently sized and in satisfactory condition.
+Work is currently being done to reroute where the water is flowing in from to improve existing water mix.
+This work is projected to be completed by the end of April 2017.